apache/spark/docs/apache-airflow-providers/index.rst

 The capabilities are:

 * Adding Extra Links to operators delivered by the provider.
-  See :doc:`apache-airflow:howto/define_extra_link`
-  for description of what extra links are and examples of provider registering an operator with extra links
+See :doc:`apache-airflow:howto/define_extra_link` for a description of what extra links are and examples of provider registering an operator with extra links

 * Adding custom connection types, extending connection form and handling custom form field behaviour for the connections defined by the provider.
-See :doc:`apache-airflow:howto/connection` for description of connection and what capabilities of custom connection you can define.
+See :doc:`apache-airflow:howto/connection` for a description of connection and what capabilities of custom connection you can define.

 How to create your own provider
-"""""""""""""""""""""""""""""""
+'''''''''''''''''''''''''''''''

-Adding provider to Airflow is just a matter of building a Python package and adding the right meta-data to the package.
+Adding a provider to Airflow is just a matter of building a Python package and adding the right meta-data to the package.
 We are using standard mechanism of python to define `entry points <https://docs.python.org/3/library/importlib.metadata.html#entry-points>`_ .
 Your package needs to define appropriate entry-point ``apache_airflow_provider`` which has to point to a callable